vsivsi/meteor-file-collection/README.md

 `fc.update()` is nearly the same as [Meteor's `Collection.update()`](http://docs.meteor.com/#update), except that it is a server only method, and it will return an error if:

 *     any of the gridFS "read-only" attributes would be modified
-*     any gridFS document level attributes would be removed
+*     any standard gridFS document level attributes would be removed
-*     non-gridFS attributes would be added
 *     the `upsert` option is attempted

 Since `fc.update()` only runs on the server, it is *not* subjected to any allow/deny rules.